vuejs/core/README.md

 ### IDE Support

 It is recommended to use [VSCode](https://code.visualstudio.com/) with our official extension [Vetur](https://marketplace.visualstudio.com/items?itemName=octref.vetur), which provides comprehensive IDE support for Vue 3.
+[WebStorm](https://www.jetbrains.com/webstorm/) and other JetBrains IDE also have out-of-the-box support for Vue 3.

 ### Other Projects